 10.)
 JJ Fad – “Supersonic”

-And for your enjoyment here are three BONUS videos.
+And for your enjoyment here are two BONUS videos.
 The first has already been featured in best Christmas raps but still deserves recognition for the year it came out.
 The second is pretty poor quality, but features an early memorable performance from the legendary Grand Puba.
-The final bonus may not have been seen outside of movie theaters, but that just brings this article full circle.

 Bonus #1.)
 Run-D.M.C. – “Christmas In Hollis”